rblades/dhworkbook_master/docs/supporting materials/gephi.txt.md

     About two-dozen smaller components of the network will appear to shoot off into the distance, unconnected from the large, connected component in the middle.
 For the purpose of this exercise, we are not interested in those disconnected components, so the next step will be to filter them out of the network.

-8. The first step is to calculate which components of the network are connected to which others; do this by clicking “Run” next to the text that says “Connected Components” in the “Statistics” tab on the right-hand side.
+8. The first step is to calculate which components of the network are connected to which others; do this by clicking “Run” next to the text that says “Connected Components” in the “Statistics” tab on the right side.

 9. Once there, select “UnDirected” and press “OK.”

 10. Press “Close” when the report pops up indicating that the algorithm has finished running.
 Now that this is done, Gephi knows which is the giant connected component and has labeled that component “0”.

-11. To filter out everything but the giant component, click on the “Filters” tab on the right-hand side and browse to "Component ID Integer (Node)" in the folder directory (you’ll find it under "Attributes," then "Equal").
+11. To filter out everything but the giant component, click on the “Filters” tab on the right side and browse to "Component ID Integer (Node)" in the folder directory (you’ll find it under "Attributes," then "Equal").

 12. Double-click "Component ID Integer (Node)" and click the "Filter" button at the bottom.
 Doing this removes the disconnected bundles of nodes.